 - A link to the school uniform can be found at the bottom of this page.
 Please ensure that pupils attend school in correct uniform as this will be enforced.

 As mentioned above, homework is set on Friday and may be handed in on either the Monday, Tuesday, Wednesday, or Thursday at the latest giving five opportunities for pupils to remember to hand it in.
 Regardless of the reason, homework handed in after this will be marked as late and pupils who do not have completed homework in school by the Friday morning will be required to complete it during their breaktime in accordance with KS2 school policy.
 In the event that homework is not set for some reason, a message will always be sent out on classdojo meaning that grown-ups will know whether there really is no homework or if their pupil has forgotten to bring it home.

 As pupils are now in KS2, I would be expecting them to take responsibility for remembering their homework and for the quality of it.
 I expect them to take care of their homework books and use the same presentation that would be required in school.
 Ideally, pupils will use a pencil or black pen to complete their work as they would in school.
 A blue pen would also be fine although as teachers mark in this colour, it may make it harder to spot.

 Homework is set in three parts:

-- A formal piece of homework is set each week which recaps on an element of learning.
+- A formal piece of homework is set every other week which recaps on an element of learning.
 This is planned to be a recap and should not take more than 30 minutes to complete.
 If pupils are struggling with it, I recommend that they attend homework club on a Monday lunchtime where I can assist them with it.